This document describes how to create a reservation of Compute Engine zonal resources that can only be used by a single project.

 fields for each local SSD that you want to add, up to 24 local SSDs per instance.

-the following example, to indicate that only VM instances that explicitly
+If you want to indicate that only VMs that explicitly target this

 POST https://compute.googleapis.com/compute/v1/projects/my-project/zones/us-central1-a/reservations